After studying physics and chemistry, he enlisted in the Army, where he attained the rank of captain.

 - Joseph Doucé.
 La Question transsexuelle.
 Paris: Luminière et justice.
 1986 :159.

 - Maxime Foerster.
 Histoire des transsexuels en France.
 Paris: Harmatten 2003.
 Beziers: H&O 2006: chp 2.

-While rarely remembered outside France, and there is not even a fr.wikipedia page for her, she is of course a pioneer trans activist, who was working at the same time as Virginia Prince, José Sarria and Reed Erickson in the US and Della Aleksander and Charlotte Bach in the UK.
+While rarely remembered outside France, she is of course a pioneer trans activist, who was working at the same time as Virginia Prince, José Sarria and Reed Erickson in the US and Della Aleksander and Charlotte Bach in the UK.